konstkov/Embedded-C-Labs/README.md

 # Embedded C Labs Portfolio

-A collection of labs in C language using Raspberry Pi Pico implementing communication protocols such as UART, I2C using interrupt handlers, controlling stepper motor and LEDs.
+A collection of C language labs using the Raspberry Pi Pico, implementing communication protocols such as UART, I2C, and handling peripherals like LEDs and stepper motors.

 # Contents